vinukj/webpulse/README.md

 TODO:
-calculate FFT and the frequency bins based on the curFreq variable. remove view port for video / show as blurred view ( protect privacy)
+calculate FFT and the frequency bins based on the curFreq variable. remove view port for video / show as blurred view ( protect privacy) Use websockets for Fan emote
+Make it a PWA